sensedeep/dynamodb-onetable/README.md

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.

-The `value` property defines a literal string template that is used to compute the attribute value.
-The `value` is a template string that may contain `${name}` references to other model attributes.
+The `value` property defines a literal string template, similar to JavaScript string templates, that is used to compute the attribute value.
+The template string may contain `${name}` references to other model attributes.
 This is useful for computing key values from other attributes and for creating compound (composite) sort keys.

 ### Table Contexts